kuhlman-labs/terraform-azurerm-landing-zone/README.md

     * An Existing Module
         * Adding additional resources can be accomplished by referencing additional Resources
     * Create a New Module
-        * To create a new Module a new directory should be created in a child folder of the infrastructure-modules directory with the standard files (`main.tf, outputs.tf, variables.tf, README-head.md, README.md`).
+        * To create a new Module a new directory should be created in a child folder of the modules directory with the standard files (`main.tf, outputs.tf, variables.tf, README.md`).
 Inside the `main.tf` the required Resource(s) should be called.
 If new modules need to be created the instructions for Resources should be consulted.

 ### resources
 * Defintion: Represents, in most cases, the deployment of a single resource.